PHP Luminova: MySQLi and PDO Database Connection Driver

 Emulate Prepares

-Emulate Prepares allows you to reuse the same named placeholder multiple times within a SQL query, a feature not natively supported by MySQLi.
+Emulate prepares allows reuse of the same named placeholder multiple times in a query.

 SELECT * FROM users